 Don’t go too narrow with market segments.
 The only right strategy is to take a “big fish, small pond” approach.
 (Crossing the Chasm, 52.)

-If you realize that you have two of very similar segments, you could combine them all bigger one.
+If you realize that you have two very similar segments, you could combine them all the bigger ones.

 For startups, it’s not only important to measure the quantity, but also the quality of the potential segment.

 For all these reasons—for whole product leverage, for word-of-mouth effectiveness, and for perceived market leadership—it is critical that, when crossing the chasm, you focus exclusively on achieving a dominant position in one or two narrowly bounded market segments.
 If you do not commit fully to this goal, the odds are overwhelmingly against your ever arriving in the mainstream market.Geoffrey Moore, Crossing the Chasm